 Access You have the right to access your Personal Information.
 This includes (a) identification of and access to any or all of your Personal Information under our custody or control; (b) an explanation of how that Personal Information is or has been collected, used or disclosed by us; and (c) the names of any individuals and organisations to which your Personal Information has been disclosed by us.

-Erasure You can request that we erase your Personal Information where there is no compelling reason for us to continue processing it.
+Erasure You can request that we erase your Personal Information where there is no legal reason for us to continue processing it.

 Data portability This right allows you to obtain the Personal Information that you have provided to us with your consent or which was necessary for us to provide you with our Services in a format which enables you to transfer that Personal Information to another organisation.
 You may have the right to have your Personal Information transferred by us directly to the other organisation, if it is technically feasible.